gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.SetRegrow(this BloonModel, string, float) Method

-(Cross-Game compatible) Adds the Regrow behavior to this BloonModel and sets what
+Adds the Regrow behavior to this BloonModel and sets what
 Bloon it Regrows into.

 ```csharp